ljg2305/tinyqv-aes128-peripheral/README.md

 ### Add your peripheral to the "Full interface peripherals" section in src/peripherals.v

 Each peripheral needs to go in its own slot in.
-Find an existing slot that is set to use the `tqvp_full_example` peripheral, e.g:
+Find an existing slot that is still set to use the `tqvp_full_example` peripheral, this example shows slot 4:

     tqvp_full_example i_user_peri04 (
         .clk(clk),